 Replacement cost is better if you can afford or find it, but ACV is cheaper and more common.
 There are advantages to both.
 It just depends on what fits your situation.

-What if I disagree with my insurance company’s valuation?
+What if I disagree with my insurer’s valuation?

-You don’t have to accept your insurance company’s valuation.
+You don’t have to accept your insurance company’s valuation of your vehicle’s ACV.
 If you disagree with the appraisal, you can always dispute it.
 It’s not that simple, though.
 To win the dispute, you’ll need to prove that your car is worth more than what the insurer’s adjuster originally thought.
 But how do you do that?
 By following these steps, you’ll be on the right track:

-- Get ahold of the insurer’s adjuster.
+• Get ahold of the insurer’s adjuster.
 By speaking with your provider’s adjuster, you can find out why your car is being undervalued.
-You can also tell them about anything they may have missed that could raise its value, like special features or modifications.
+You can also tell them about anything they may have missed that could raise its actual cash value, like special features or modifications.

 It’s also a good idea to keep up with your vehicle’s KBB or NADA value.
 If you do this, it could help you know if your provider is lowballing you.
-Also, be aware that it’s in the insurer’s best interest to pay as little as possible.
+Also, be aware that it’s in the insurer’s best interest to pay as little as possible to settle a claim.
 This is why it’s smart to do your due diligence.